-Bangladesh has only four nurses or midwives for every 10,000 people.
+Bangladesh has less than one (0.5) nurse or midwife for every 1,000 people.
 In rural communities, the number is even lower.
-More than 5,000 women die from complications of pregnancy and childbirth every year, in large part due to a shortage of health care workers in rural areas.
+More than 3,500 women die from complications of pregnancy and childbirth every year, in large part due to a shortage of health care workers in rural areas.

 Just over half of all births in Bangladesh are attended by a skilled care provider.
 We support the scaling-up of midwifery training, access to quality maternity care services for refugees and underserved communities, and health care outreach and education, particularly in rural areas.

 In Bangladesh, rural health care providers are typically male–a barrier that prevents many women from seeking care at health facilities.
 Trained midwives from rural communities can provide high-quality, facility-based care and ensure that women have more options to give birth safely, but the midwifery profession was only officially recognized by the government in 2010.
 To help advance midwifery in this landscape, we support our partners in training midwives from rural areas through one of the country’s first three-year, professional community-based midwifery diploma programs.

 Nearly one million Rohingya refugees have fled persecution in Myanmar to seek shelter in camps in Bangladesh.
 Cox’s Bazar is now home to the largest refugee camp in the world, where approximately 60 women give birth each day.
 We are supporting the ongoing expansion of prenatal, childbirth and postnatal services through field hospitals, mobile clinics, ambulatory transportation and more so that Rohingya women and children can receive the care they deserve.